 Housing Hub Listing Quality and Safety Measures

-This document summarises the process and checks the Housing Hub completes to ensure that the information contained in the property listings and Provider profiles that appear on the Housing Hub are accurate, and highlighting that reasonable steps are taken to ensure no misleading information appears for Housing Seekers, their Supporters, and any other website users on the Housing Hub.
+Below is a summary of the processes and checks the Housing Hub completes to make sure only that information in property listings and Housing Provider profiles that appear on the Housing Hub are accurate.
+We are committed to taking all reasonable steps to avoid misleading information appearing on the Housing Hub.

 Background

-The Housing Hub on average receives over 216 new listings created per month over the past year, and 44 Provider applications accepted per month over the same period, with even more not accepted, from Providers to list their properties.
-In order to ensure a quality experience for Housing Seekers and their Supporters a number of steps are taken by the Housing Hub team and platform itself to check the accuracy and completeness of the information provided.
-These checks are continuously refined and updated based on website user feedback and Housing Hub’s own commitment to providing quality outcomes for people looking for a home and expertise on what makes for a quality listing.
+Over the past year on the Housing Hub, more than 360 new listings per month on average were created, and more than 37 provider applications per month on average were accepted from providers wanting to list properties.
+To ensure a quality experience for Housing Seekers and their supporters, the Housing Hub takes a number of steps to check the accuracy and completeness of the information provided.
+These checks are continuously refined and updated, based on user feedback, the Housing Hub’s own commitment to providing great outcomes for people looking for a home, and our expertise on what makes for a quality listing.

 Provider Checks